catchSheep/PlanarRad/README.md

 Then restart your terminal environment.
 The fastest and most pain-free way may be to simply log in and out quickly.

-With the prerequisite packages installed and the path set, simply run the install script example_build:
+With the prerequisite packages installed and the path set, simply navigate to the main directory in a terminal run the install script `example_build`:
 ```
 bash example_build
 ```